sveltejs/eslint-plugin-svelte/docs/migration.md

 # Migration Guide

+## From `eslint-plugin-svelte3`

+You can not use both `eslint-plugin-svelte3` and `eslint-plugin-svelte` at same time.
+So before start to use this plugin, you need to remove `eslint-plugin-svelte3`'s stuff from both `package.json` and `.eslintrc.*`.

+> Note: If you want to know difference between `eslint-plugin-svelte` and `eslint-plugin-svelte3`, Please read the [reason](../#why).

+> Note: If you're using TypeScript, maybe you get `Parsing error: "parserOptions.project" has been set for @typescript-eslint/parser.` error at some configuration files.<br>In this case, please refer [this GitHub comment](https://github.com/typescript-eslint/typescript-eslint/issues/1723#issuecomment-626766041) to solve it.

 ## From `eslint-plugin-svelte` v1 To v2

 `eslint-plugin-svelte` v1 was an alias for [eslint-plugin-svelte3], but `eslint-plugin-svelte` v2 is now an independent eslint-plugin.